vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 Thus, no matter what the anti-spam policy is, there is a scenario where someone creates a lot of identities and spams one block with each.
 Therefore, we have to enforce a minimum investment to be allowed to send anything to the Vega network.

+## Governance spam
-For governance votes, that means that there is a minimum amount of tokens required to be allowed to issue a proposal/vote (`spam.protection.proposal.min.tokens`/`spam.protection.voting.min.tokens`).
+The spam protection enforcement for governance actions require that a public key must have a set minimum amount of tokens to be allowed to issue a proposal or vote on a proposal (`spam.protection.proposal.min.tokens`/`spam.protection.voting.min.tokens`).
 If the network detects successful spam in spite of this minimum, then the limit can be increased automatically.

-The following three policies are specific to governance actions:
+The following three policies are also specific to governance actions:

 - Vote transactions can be rejected if a party has less than `spam.protection.voting.min.tokens`.
 - Any governance proposal transaction can be rejected if a party has less than `spam.protection.proposal.min.tokens`.
 Setting these reasonably high provides some level of protection.